-When learning guitar, the first chords you are likely to encounter are major and minor triads (3 note chords).
-But once you have a decent grasp of these introductory chords (yes, even F major) what chords should you learn next?
+When learning guitar, the first chords you are likely to encounter are major and minor triads (3-note chords).
+But once you have a decent grasp of these introductory chords what chords should you learn next?
 Usually, the answer is 7th chords.

-7th chords are triads with an additional 7th interval added, making it a 4 note chord (Tetrad).
-The most common on guitar is the dominant 7th (aka major minor 7th) a major triad with an added minor 7th interval (10 semitones from the root), along with the major 7th, minor 7th, minor 7 flat 5, and diminished 7th.
+7th chords are triads with an additional note added.
+The most common is the dominant 7th (aka major minor 7th) which is a major triad with an added minor 7th.
+Other types include the major 7th, minor 7th, minor 7 flat 5, and diminished 7th.

 How 7th Chords Are Written